pranavreddy23/autoware.privately-owned-vehicles/README.md

 We will aim to develop true hands-off, eyes-off autonomous driving which is enabled on highways across the world, this will be classified as SAE Level-4 autonomy, where no human supervision is required of the vehicle.

 ### Technology Release Cycle
-We will iteratively and sequentially build the core software stack of the highway pilot system in a modular manner, and release versions of the autonomous highway pilot system that serve a core customer need, where each new release and expands upon the operational-design-domain, technology prowess and safety of the prior release.
+We will iteratively and sequentially build the core software stack of the highway pilot system in a modular manner, and release versions of the autonomous highway pilot system that serve a core customer need, where each new release expands upon the operational-design-domain, technology prowess and safety envelope of the prior release.

-As part of our technology roadmap, we will sequentially develop four versions of the Autoware Autonomous Highway Pilot System, called **DrivePilot**, **DrivePilot Plus**,  **DrivePilo tPro** and **DriveChauffeur**
+As part of our technology roadmap, we will sequentially develop four versions of the Autoware Autonomous Highway Pilot System, called:
+- **DrivePilot**
+- **DrivePilot Plus**
+- **DrivePilot Pro**
+- **DriveChauffeur**

 ![Roadmap](Media/Roadmap.jpg)